There is good news: homeschooling helps bullied children heal!

 Homeschooling Helps Bullied Children Heal

-In my work as a counselor, I often help children who are being bullied at school work to become bully-proof.
+In my work as a counselor, I often help children who are being bullied at school work to develop bully-proofing skills.
 Sometimes the problem seems to have reached crisis proportions and the parents decide to remove their child from the toxic environment and homeschool for a season.

 I was tickled when I ran across an essay in Psychology Today called Mean Girls and Homeschooling Moms.
 In the article, Laura Brodie, an instructor at Washington and Lee University, discussed a trend she has noticed: when children are being persistently bullied at school (despite the school administration’s best efforts to stop it), some parents are bringing their children home for their education.